 The little kimono had a long history and was well loved.
 At first, I wore it with it’s obi as a costume and later I wore it as a bathrobe.
-For years.
 By the time I went to college, the floor length kimono was shin length but it hadn’t lost any of it’s glamorous appeal.
 Rom, The Consort, still laughs about that robe when he remembers it because he is such a good sport.

 During my junior year, in the middle of a Saturday night, the fire alarm went off.
 Dorm residents filed out into the chilly night.
 In the crowd were a few men all wearing women’s terry cloth robes and looking at their feet.
 Then, out came Rom wearing The Aqua Kimono.
 A round of applause went up all around.
 I remember him laughing with everyone else.
 Now you know just one of the reasons I married him.